syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Show dropdown button to choose rows per page

-Show the dropdown button option to select different number of rows per page by defining the onRowPerPageChanged callback.
+Show the dropdown button option to select a different number of rows per page by defining the `onRowPerPageChanged` callback.
 If it is null, no option will be provided to select different number of rows per page.

-You can use availableRowsPerPage property to define the list of numbers to be displayed in dropdown.
-The default value of availableRowsPerPage property is [10,15,20].
+You can use `availableRowsPerPage` property to define the list of numbers to be displayed in drop-down.
+The default value of `availableRowsPerPage` property is [10,15,20].

 {% tabs %}
 {% highlight Dart %}